Xtreme Long Drive™

 Any tee up to 4″ in length is allowed in XLD™ competition.
 Tees are normally not provided.
 Competitors are required to bring their own tees.

 4.0 Scoring / Measurement / Official Yardages

 Official Yardages will be determined utilizing grid workers, Leupold laser rangefinder equipment, and / or physical yardage markers.
 In events and qualifiers where laser range finders are utilized, grid workers positioned along the sides of the grid will mark the longest ball for each hitter in each group by standing over the ball wearing a color-matched vest.
 An XLD™ official will record the (laser calculated) distance from the tee box to the grid worker.

 At A League Or Qualifying Event – (For Standings & Points Allocation considerations) Any two recorded drives within a division round within six inches (6”) of each other are considered a tie.

-First Tie Breaker – Combined yardage of the longest drives each player in the first two rounds of competition.
+First Tie Breaker – Combined yardage of the longest drives of each player in all rounds of competition.